-- 5. Page 23: Under Section F, clarifying text added (text in red) "JMCS shall comply with IDEA, Section 504 and ADA.
+- 5. Page 19: Under Section F, clarifying text added (text in red) "JMCS shall comply with IDEA, Section 504 and ADA.
 JMCS shall be solely responsible for compliance with Section 504 and ADA.
 With regard to serving special education students, JMCS shall be considered a public school of the Local Educational Agency ("LEA") that granted the charter pursuant to Education Code Section 47641 and shall work jointly with the Superintendent to ensure full compliance with IDEA.
 JMCS shall execute an MOU with the Superintendent regarding the flow of special education services to JMCS students in accordance with Education Code Section 47646.
 In accordance with Education Code Section 51745(c), no student with special needs shall be allowed to participate in independent study unless it is written into his or her Individual Education Plan.
 A copy of the JMCS/Nevada County SELPA MOU and a description of JMCS special education services linked to LCAP priority areas is contained in Appendix 3." - 6.
-Page 26: Under Growth Area 7, paragraph three (text in red) "Students graduating from JMCS will receive a diploma from John Muir Charter Schools, authorized by the Nevada County Office of Education.
+Page 22: Under Growth Area 7, paragraph three (text in red) "Students graduating from JMCS will receive a diploma from John Muir Charter Schools, authorized by the Nevada County Office of Education.
 The JMCS course of study will also prepare students for a GED (General Education Development), CHSPE (California High School Proficiency Exam) or other high school equivalency exam (HSE) accepted by the state of California.
-JMCS students who complete an HSE while enrolled in JMCS are required to continue attending until they complete a full high school diploma as described by JMCS graduation requirements." - 7.
-Page 39: Under Admissions and Enrollment Preferences (text in red) "1.
-Students in grades 6-12 who are residents of Nevada County, Ca and who have been suspended or expelled from LEAs in Nevada County or referred by the Nevada County SARB." - 8.
-Page 43: Under Lottery Priority and Admission Priority (text in red), "If the number of students who wish to attend JMCS or any specific JMCS school site exceeds the school's or individual school site's capacity as determined by the Board of Directors, then the admission of new students shall be determined by a public random drawing for each grade level or each grade level for a specific school site.
-[Education Code Section 47605(d)(2)(B)](Students with preferences will be exempted from the lottery unless the number of students with preferences exceeds the capacity, in which case the lottery will be held within the preference).
-JMCS shall maintain an admission priority list in the order
+JMCS students who complete a HSE while enrolled in JMCS are required to continue attending until they complete a full high school diploma as described by JMCS graduation requirements." - 7.
+Page 35: Under Element Number Five, paragraphs 1 and 2 (text in red) "All non-instructional staff will possess experience and expertise appropriate for their position with the school and as required by law.